A hand holding a remote control points towards a TV screen displaying the Netflix logo.

 Why Netflix’s Formula Needs a New Twist

-• Overused Tropes: Many series feel like they’re following a inventory: mysterious characters, an ominous setting, and at least one stunning plot twist soason.
+• Overused Tropes: Many series feel like they’re following a checklist: mysterious characters, an ominous setting, and at least one stunning plot twist soason.

 • Genre Saturation: Whether it’s dystopian subsequent time aheads or true-crime thrillers, Netflix seems to play it safe, offering what has worked before rather than taking bold new risks.